e18e/e18e/docs/blog/bundling-dependencies.md

 ## Conclusion

+Given we don't always have the time to contribute upstream to our dependencies and clean things up, it may still be a valid _temporary_ solution to bundle some of them.

+The community is working hard to clean dependency trees up and provide alternatives, though, so this should become less of a problem over time.

-There's usually no good reason to bundle your dependencies.
+Usually there is no good reason to bundle your dependencies long term, and it should be seen as a short term solution.

 The most valid reason above is that you want to bundle some internal single-use dependencies, without having to keep them all in one project.

-Other than that, the rest can be avoided, though that may mean spending time creating an alternative dependency.
+This seems fine and will help keep code tidy internally.